 Polar Capital is a specialist, investment-led, active fund manager

-With a collegiate and meritocratic culture where capacity of investment strategies is managed to enhance and protect performance.
-Since its foundation in 2001, it has grown steadily and currently has 15 autonomous investment teams managing specialist, active and capacity constrained portfolios, with combined AUM of £19.0 billion (as at 30 June 2022).
+The company prides itself on its collegiate and meritocratic culture where capacity of investment strategies is managed to enhance and protect performance.
+Since its foundation in 2001, it has grown steadily and currently has 13 autonomous investment teams managing specialist, active and capacity constrained portfolios, with combined AUM of £18.9 billion (as at 10 November 2023).

 An Introduction to Polar Capital